An Arborist's Manual to Tree Felling

-Tree removal is a difficult and potentially hazardous task.
-If a tree has died or ill-healthed, or is in danger of falling, it could require removal in order to protect property and ensure safety.
-But how can you tell whether a tree should be removed?
-This article will guide you through the warning signs to watch out for and help you figure out the right time to call in the experts.
+Tree removal is a difficult and potentially dangerous task.
+If a tree is dying, diseased, or in danger to fall, the tree may have to be removed in order in order to protect property and make sure that the tree is safe.
+But how do you tell if a tree needs to be removed?
+This article will guide you through the signs to be looking at and guide you decide whether it’s time to call the experts.

 Dead or Dying Trees

-One of the obvious signs that a tree must be taken down is when it is dead or dying.
-Dead trees do not have leaves and could have a lifeless appearance.
-If a tree doesn’t have leaves or signs of growth, it’s likely dead.
-The bark of dead trees could be cracked, dry or peeling.
+One of the evident signs that a tree needs to be removed is when it is dead or dying.
+Dead trees are without leaves and could appear lifeless.
+If a tree doesn’t have leaves or any signs of new growth, it is likely dead.
+Additionally, the bark of a dead tree could be cracked, dry, or peeling.

-Diseased trees can pose a threat to other plants and trees in the area.
-The signs of disease that are common for trees include yellowing leaves, wilted branches, and the growth of mushrooms at the bottom and the top.
-If you think your tree may be diseased It is essential to get it checked by a certified arborist.
+Diseased trees could pose a danger to the other plants and trees in the area.
+The most common signs of disease for trees include dying leaves, wilted or yellowed branches, and mushroom growth at the base and the top.
+If you think your tree may be diseased it is important to get it checked by an arborist who is a professional.

 Leaning Trees